kubestellar/kubestellar/docs/poc2023q1/example1.md

 ![TMC kicks in](Edge-PoC-2023q1-Scenario-1-stage-4.svg "Stage 4 summary")

 In Stage 4, TMC does its thing.
+You can check that the workloads are running in the edge clusters as they should be.

 TMC does its thing between the florin cluster and its mailbox workspace.
 This is driven by the one TMC Placement object in that